 A 50-year-old member asked:

-is there a health benefit to smiling?
+Is there a health benefit to smiling?

 Possibly: Smiling alone may not be enough, but there is evidence to suggest that people who are happy do better with certain kinds of illnesses.
 Interestingly, crabby people also have survival advantages in some disorders.
 Why this might be so remains an area of interest to clinicians and researchers.

-31 years experience Psychiatry
+Psychiatry 33 years experience

 Smiling: Endorphins are released, which make you feel less stressed.
 The stress hormone Cortisol is reduced and homeostasis is stimulated.
 Emotions are released instead of bottled up, so people are drawn closer and your confidence is raised.

 2.8k viewsAnswered >2 years ago

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.